RSE/PSHE

 Impact

 The progressive nature of our curriculum enables our puplis to acquire the knowledge, skills and attitudes they need to succeed and be productive, happy and healthy adults.
-They will gain the qualities of kindness, integrity, generosity, honesty and will be tolerant of and celebrate difference preparing them well for adulthood and life as a global citizen.
+They will gain the qualities of kindness, integrity, generosity, honesty and will be acceptant of and celebrate difference, preparing them well for adulthood and life as a global citizen.
 Our PSHE curriculum is comprehensive and tailored to our children (ie) Gangs workshops in Year 6, Water and beach safety (Sefton lifegueards).
 This ensures our children are aware of dangers within their local environment and online and are able to assess risks to themselves or others.
 The curriculum fosters pupil wellbeing and develops the resilience and character needed to achieve both personal and academic goals, encouraging them to be ambitious and entrepreneurial and to form respectful relationships with others.
-The knowledge and attributes gained will support their own, and others’, wellbeing and attainment and help our pupils to become successful and happy adults who make a meaningful contribution to society.
+The knowledge and attributes gained will support their own, and others’ wellbeing and attainment and help our pupils to become successful and happy adults who make a meaningful contribution to society.

 Assessment

+Pupils are encouraged to make a personal reflection at the end of each lesson in their PSHE journal.
+This provides strong assessment evidence for staff as it details what each child has taken away from the lesson.
 Assessment is ongoing and staff monitor children’s understanding skills and attitudes.
 Further teaching is provided if there are gaps in learning that need addressing.

 Resources